grafana/loki/docs/sources/operations/storage/retention.md

 Granular retention policies to apply retention at per tenant or per stream level are also supported by the Compactor.

 {{% admonition type="note" %}}
 The Compactor does not support retention on [legacy index types]({{< relref "../../storage#index-storage" >}}).
-Please use the [Table Manager]({{< relref "./table-manager" >}}) instead.
+Please use the [Table Manager]({{< relref "./table-manager" >}}) when using legacy index types.
-Both the Table manager and legacy index types are depreacted and may be removed in future major versions of Loki.
+Both the Table manager and legacy index types are deprecated and may be removed in future major versions of Loki.
 {{% /admonition %}}

 ## Compactor

-The Compactor is resposible for compaction of index files and applying log retention.
+The Compactor is responsible for compaction of index files and applying log retention.

 {{% admonition type="note" %}}
 Run the Compactor as a singleton (a single instance).